Child and woman shot during Mother's Day party in Chester

 CHESTER, Pa.
-(WPVI) -- A five-year-old child and sixty-seven-year-old woman were shot during a family block party in Chester Saturday evening.
+(WPVI) -- Police said a 5-year-old child and a 67-year-old woman were shot during a family block party in Chester Saturday evening.

-The incident occurred around 5 p.m. during a Mother's Day party on 3rd and Lloyd streets.
+The incident occurred around 5 p.m. during a Mother's Day party at 3rd and Lloyd streets.

-Witnesses at the party say one person who was not attending the party ran up and opened fire sending partygoers running for cover.
+Witnesses at the party said one person who was not attending the party ran up and opened fire, sending partygoers running for cover.

-They say the block was full of at least two dozen people at the time of the shooting.
+They said the block was full of at least two dozen people at the time of the shooting.

-"We was having a good time when someone came out and started banging," said Al Idlette.
+"We were having a good time when someone came out and started banging," said Al Idlette.

-Kids were playing inside an inflatable bouncy house and in the street when the gunman appeared.
+Witnesses said kids were playing in the street when the gunman appeared.

 "I'm torn up because you plan something.
-They spent their money on good food, good time and it was unfortunate we didn't know what was going to happen," added Idlette.
+They spent their money on good food, good time and it was unfortunate we didn't know what was going to happen," said Idlette.

+Witness Brian Jones said the shooter came around the corner and just opened fire.

 Police used a tourniquet on the child as they rushed her to the hospital.